Scriptol/Advanced-Editor/README.md

 # Advanced Editor

 Programming editor based on the Ace engine.
-Require Electron or Node.js and a browser, requires the WS module (included).
+Require Electron to run, requires the WS module (included).

-This source code editor is well-suited for switching frequently between several projects.
+This source code editor is designed for switching frequently between several projects.
+It is very easy to find and to load your scripts in many directories.

-It is very easy to customize thanks to the HTML CSS interface and is guaranteed zero tracking.
+Additionaly you can easily customize the editor thanks to the HTML + CSS interface and add function to the JavaScript code.

 More infos on: http://www.scriptol.com/scripts/advanced-editor.php